-Following the sale, the winning bidder gets a certificate of purchase, subject to your right to redeem the property. (“Redeeming” the property means paying off the delinquent amounts.)
+After the sale, the winning bidder gets a certificate of purchase, subject to your right of redemption (see below).
+(Iowa Code Ann. § 446.29).

-In most cases, you’ll get one year and nine months after the sale to redeem the property (Iowa Code Ann. § 447.9).
-Sometimes, however, the redemption period is shorter, for example, if the home didn't sell at a previous tax sale or in the case of certain abandoned properties.
+In most cases, the redemption period lasts for one year and nine months after the sale.
+(Iowa Code Ann. § 447.9).
+Sometimes, however, the redemption period is shorter, like if the home didn't sell at a previous tax sale or in the case of certain abandoned properties.
 (Talk to a lawyer if you need help figuring out how long the redemption period is in your particular situation.)

 To redeem your property after an Iowa tax sale, you must pay the county treasurer: